SabrePenguin/MysticalAgriculture/README.md

-# Mystical Agriculture
+# Mystical Agriculture Community Edition

 Adds Resource Crops, Armor, Tools, and other cool things!

 ## What does this add?

-This fork primarily adds the capability to generate plants and resources dynamically.
+Mace adds the ability to generate plants and resources dynamically.

 ### Creating custom plants: